yimingnzhao/TAPER-Results/README.md

 **generateData Scripts**: pipeline to generate error models, runs TAPER, and gets the error rates.
 **unionK.py**: initial script to compute the upper bounded union of running TAPER on various values of *k*.

-## 8000orthologs ##
-Contains initial alignments, TAPER outputs, and Divvier outputs of each gene.

 ## Test Data ##
 Contains compressed alignment files (.fasta.gz) and tree files (.tree) used for evaluation.